Rayin-saber/yinrui.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a research fellow at Department of Biomedical Informatics, Harvard Medical School, working with <a href="https://avillach-lab.hms.harvard.edu/">Dr. Paul Avillach</a> to apply machine learning-based methods using clinical and genomic datasets to discover subgroups of diseases.
-I received my Ph.D. degree from School of Computer Science and Engineering, Nanyang Technological University, under the supervison of <a href="https://personal.ntu.edu.sg/asckkwoh/">Dr. Kwoh Chee Keong</a>.
+I am currently a research fellow at Department of Biomedical Informatics, Harvard Medical School, working with <a href="https://avillach-lab.hms.harvard.edu/">Dr. Paul Avillach</a>.
+My research focuses on applying and developing ML/AI techniques to address biomedical problems, advance precision medicine and improve healthcare.
+The ultimate goal of my study is to revolutionize the field of biomedicine through cutting-edge AI technologies and to solve practical biomedical problems in the real world.
+Previously, I received my Ph.D. degree from School of Computer Science and Engineering, Nanyang Technological University, under the supervison of <a href="https://personal.ntu.edu.sg/asckkwoh/">Dr. Kwoh Chee Keong</a>.
 My thesis is meta-analysis on the lethality of influenza A viruses using machine learning approaches with dissertation advisory committee members <a href="https://personal.ntu.edu.sg/boan/">Assoc.
 Professor Bo An</a>,  <a href="https://sentic.net/erikcambria/">Assoc.
 Professor Erik Cambria</a> and <a href="https://personal.ntu.edu.sg/sinnopan/">Assoc.
 Professor Sinno Jialin Pan</a>.
 Before that, I obtained my bachelor's degree and master's degree in Shandong University and Central South University in China, respectively.

 <b>Research Interest</b>
+- Computational modeling in RNA viruses (influenza, coronaviruses, zika, etc.)
-- Machine learning in RNA virus
+- Machine learning modeling to facilitate the diagnosis of rare/undiagnosed diseases
-- Genotype-phenotype association study
+- Genotype-phenotype association study for biomarker identification and novel discovery
-- Significant pattern or biomarker mining
-- Explainable AI in healthcare and precision medicine
+- Combination of clinical informatics and genomics to support clinical decision system
+- Interpretable and trustworthy AI to advance health equity

 <b>Education</b>
 - Ph.D. in Biomedical Informatics, Nanyang Technological University, Singapore, 2020